JeroenVandersteen/JerHammer/content/Trainings/List/Runesmithing.md

 ### Runesmithing
 **Max:** WP, 5
-**Prerequisites:** Career
+**Prerequisites:** Profession

 _Can add runes to items_

-You can use an endeavour to add runes up to a combined level of runes equal to the number of times the talent was taken.
-You can call yourself apprentice (I), journeyman (II), master (III), grandmaster (IV), or grand runemaster (V), depending on the number of times this talent was taken.
+You can use an endeavour to add runes up to a combined level of runes equal to the number of times the training was taken.
+You have to pay the listed cost for the use of tools and workshop.
+You can call yourself apprentice (I), journeyman (II), master (III), grandmaster (IV), or grand runemaster (V), depending on the number of times this training was taken.